guidebee/irobot/README.md

 The rotation can also be changed dynamically with `Ctrl`+`←` _(left)_ and `Ctrl`+`→` _(right)_.

-Note that _scrcpy_ manages 3 different rotations:
+Note that _irobot_ manages 3 different rotations:
  - `Ctrl`+`r` requests the device to switch between portrait and landscape (the current running app may refuse, if it does support the requested orientation).